Updated: May 5, 2023

 When I first opened my account, there were only three digital banks in the Philippines.
 More than a year has passed and there are now several digital banks that have acquired an operating license from the BSP.

-Digital banks in the Philippines – launched and operating:
+Digital banks in the Philippines (alphabetical order) – launched and operating:

 - CIMB Bank Philippines (also offered through GSave inside GCash app)

 - DiskarTech by Rizal Commercial Banking Corporation (RCBC)

 - GoTyme Bank